LeanerCloud/AutoSpotting/README.md

   as they support instances attached later to existing groups
 * Can automatically replace any instance types with any instance types available on the spot market
-  * as long as they are cheaper and at least as big
+  * as long as they are cheaper and at least as big as the original instances
-  * it doesn't matter if the original instance is available on the spot market: for example it is often seen to replace t2.medium with better m4.large instances, as long as they happen to be cheaper.
+  * it doesn't matter if the original instance is available on the spot market: for example it is often replacing t2.medium with better m4.large instances, as long as they happen to be cheaper.
 * Self-contained, has no runtime dependencies on external infrastructure, except for the regional EC2 and AutoScaling API endpoints
 * Minimal cost overhead, typically a few cents per month